adityasiwan/Object-Detection-in-an-Urban-Environment/README.md

     split(start, end, dir_list[2])
 ```

-This function splits the data into 80% training, 10% evaluation and 10% test.
+This function splits the data into 80% training, 10% evaluation, and 10% test.
 The training will be used to fit the model, validation will provide an unbiased evaluation of a model fit on the training dataset and the test will be used to provide an unbiased evaluation of a final model fit on the training dataset.

 The choice of the ratio is based on the number of data points.
-If we had 100,000 data points then 99/0.5/0.5 would work fine as 5000 examples would represent variance in data but since in this case we are only using 100 data points, therefore 80/10/10 would capture the variance in the data.
-Some other choices that would also work fine : 75/15/10 or 80/15/5.
+If we had 100,000 data points then 99/0.5/0.5 would work fine as 5000 examples would represent variance in data but since in this case, we are only using 100 data points, therefore 80/10/10 would capture the variance in the data.
+Some other choices that would also work fine: 75/15/10 or 80/15/5.

 ### Training
 #### Reference experiment

-Now that we have our data splitted, we can train it on the initial `config` provided.
+Now that we have our data split, we can train it on the initial `config` provided.
 We use a tensorboard instance by running `tensorboard --logdir=training` to monitor the training.
-Our initial findings were :
+Our initial findings are :

 ![loss](./images/reference-experiment/loss.png)